2zqa/vanholst/README.md

 # <img src="/assets/app-icon.png" height="32px" width="32px" alt="App icon"></img> Schema and logbook for van Holst Coaching

-An app to view and edit the schema and logbook of the van Holst coaching service.
+An app to view and edit the schema and logbook of the van Holst Coaching service.

 The following course was used to develop this app: